Lemon-cmd/CPP-DeepLearn/README.md

 # CPP-DeepLearning
-Template for C++ neural network variants built via Eigen Library
+Template for C++ neural network variants built using the Eigen Library

 **Usage**